antoine-sachet/cacheR/README.md

 When I deploy shiny apps, I typically need to deploy some data along with it.

-Until now, I have used:
+The alternatives I have used are:
-- an external DB: this can be slow and requires somehow passing or storing sensitive credentials to the app.
+- an external DB: this can be slow and requires somehow passing or storing sensitive credentials in the app.
-- tabular plaintext formats: this works fine for data.frame objects, but requires robust readers to ensure data quality.
+- tabular plaintext formats such as CSV: this works fine for data.frame objects, but requires robust readers to ensure data integrity.
 When the data is already in a DB, it is a waste of time to export it to csv and write readers!
-It is also not adapted for non-tabular data.
+It is also not adapted for non-tabular data or complex (e.g. nested) tabular data.
-- RDS format to save any kind of objects!
+- RDS format to save any kind of objects.
 Well, yes!
-For a one-off data dump, you should use RDS and in fact the RDS format is used extensively by cacheR.
+For a one-off data dump, you totally could use RDS and in fact the RDS format is used extensively within `cacheR`.
 To git however, this is a binary file.
 If you need to regularly update your data, the git repository can grow very quickly!
+Using plaintext when possible leverages the delta power of git.

-`cacheR` saves any list in a directory arborescence whose nodes are either RDS or plaintext files.
-All attributes are preserved, so you get back exactly what you saved.
+`cacheR` is a compromise: it saves data in a directory arborescence whose nodes are either RDS or plaintext files.
+Lists are broken down in directories/subdirectories.
+Atomic vectors (character, numeric, factor, logical, integer) are stored in plaintext.
+Other data types are stored in RDS files.

+Data.frames are treated as a special case of lists.
+Columns can be stored in plaintext, in RDS or in subdirectories, depending on their types.
+This means hybrid tibbles with nested list, nested data.frames and any other non-standard column types work just fine!
+All attributes are preserved, so you get back exactly what you saved, including groups, row names if any, etc.

 ## Installation